broacademy/HTML-course-2/lesson-1.md

 # Homework

 1. Download [Figma](https://www.figma.com/) and create an account.
-2. Download [VS Code](https://code.visualstudio.com/) and learn how to use it.
+2. Download [VS Code](https://code.visualstudio.com/) and [learn](https://www.codecademy.com/article/visual-studio-code) how to use it.
 3. Create a profile on [GitHub](https://github.com/).
 4. Create an account on [CodePen](https://codepen.io/).
 5. Download Git from the official website [Git](https://git-scm.com/) and install it.
+6. Read the additional materials.
+There is a lot of material, and it can take a long time to read it all.
+Plus, there is a big list of resources where you can independently search for the information you need.
+🟢 — must read
+🔵 — can be read after the course
+7. When you are added to Jira, I will create a task for each of you.
+You will need to track its status from “To Do” to “Code Review”.
+Only mentors can set the status to “Done”.
+It’s test tasks for try to use Jira.

 # Additional Materials